 Conceiving and executing Whole Foods Market's first ever national advertising effort, including broadcast, print, photography, in-store marketing and online extensions with a campaign focus on equating values with value.

 Alongside partners in Boston and Italy, the studio ideated a comprehensive brand for the world’s first disruptive luxury shoe designer making the tradition of Italian shoemaking accessible online.

-Conceiving and executing creative needs including national television spots, retail design, photography, temporary and traveling brand experiences, and the design of the brand's Soho flagship store, shown here.
+Conceiving and executing creative needs including national television spots, retail design, photography, temporary and traveling brand experiences, and the design of the brand's Los Angeles store, shown here.

 A range of projects including the concept and design for The Liquor Store, their first men's shop, as well as the brand's first advertising campaign and iPad app.

 Creation of a holistic brand platform and identity, including advertising launch work, for the first 3-d printed earphone brought to market.
 Film directed by Jun Diaz.

 Naming, graphic identity, and overall look and feel of the Harry's brand.
 Oversaw product design and development in partnership with industrial design firm Prime Studio.

 Concept, design, and production of a survival kit/thank you gift, sent to 100 of Instagram’s top users around the world in celebration of Worldwide InstaMeet Day.
 Filled with everything InstaMeet organizers might need to survive the day, from Portable Oat Bars to a Floating Location Indicator.

 For the iconic new development in Brooklyn’s Boerum Hill, the studio created a complete identity inclusive of naming, visual identity and interior design befitting the modern residences at the heart of this historic neighborhood.

 In honor of the brand's 25th anniversary, and their renewed push as content creator, a campaign featuring visionary AOL users photographed by artist Chuck Close.
 Above – Pharrell / Claire Danes